jordanestenanderson/esten.github.io/_projects/foosh.md

 		<!--BREAK-->
 		<div class="centered-text aligned-center">
 			<h2>Commerce</h2>
-			<p>Besides enforcing the Foosh brand, the focus of this project was to promote customers to discover products through new arrivals and seasonal features.
+			<p>Besides enforcing the Foosh brand, the biggest focus of this project was to promote customers to discover products through new arrivals and seasonal features.
 Further, we integrated their store's POS system to support online sales with a shared inventory.</p>
 		</div>
 		<!--BREAK-->
 	</div>